ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 In Tyson v.
 San Bernardino, we challenged the City’s practice of summarily destroying unhoused people’s essential personal property (including medical devices and important paperwork), as well as the City’s failure to provide disability accommodations to unhoused people during its encampment removal operations.

-In addition to this ongoing litigation, our office is actively engaged in community engagement and policy advocacy at the local and state level on a broad array of economic justice issues, including: campaigns to raise/restore revenues to fund basic human needs services; repeal court and criminal administrative fines and fees; reform excessive debt-collection policies that further keep people experiencing poverty poor; advance the right to healthcare and housing; expand rights to paid sick days and family leave; and increase access to affordable housing.
+In addition to litigation, our office is actively engaged in community engagement and policy advocacy at the local and state level on a broad array of economic justice issues, including: campaigns to raise/restore revenues to fund basic human needs services; repeal court and criminal administrative fines and fees; reform excessive debt-collection policies that further keep people experiencing poverty poor; advance the right to healthcare and housing; advance the rights of unhoused community members to equal protection under the law; expand rights to paid sick days and family leave; and increase access to affordable housing.

 Our legal interns will have an opportunity to conduct legal research, drafting, and analysis for our ongoing litigation and policy projects.
 Legal interns also will assist in public education, community engagement, advocacy, legislation, and monitoring efforts.